johanamagnusson/hpc_tma881/assignment1/report.markdown

     call    clock
 ```

 The movq we make here is more or less only for the clock function itself.
 As we can see, no add is made and no compare, so basically the sum is not done.
-But, for these optimizations, the compiler is clever enough to realize that we are making a arithmetic sum, so it already know what the answer will be.
-Therefore, the clock is not really needed, and the only thing we measure is the clock itself.
+But for these optimizations the compiler is clever enough to realize that we are making an arithmetic sum, so it already knows what the answer will be.
+Therefore the only thing the clock calls  measures is the clock itself and the time measurement here is not really saying anything about the performance.
+If we used bash time instead we would have gotten what actually takes time for this program, which are the allocations.

 # Inlining

-When running the code, measuring the time it takes for multiplying in the main file, in a function in the main file and a separate file for the function, we get the following measurments:
+When running the code, measuring the time it takes for multiplying in the main file using a function in the main file and a separate file for the function, we get the following measurements:

 Time measured when multiplying directly in code: 0.225 ms